Software & Apps

 What every Apple user should know about software updates

 You use lots of software, and much of it is updated regularly.
-Updates to apps—and also to the operating system—can provide new features, performance improvements, and bug fixes, and those fixes often remedy security vulnerabilities to protect you from potential threats.
+Updates to apps — and also to operating systems — can provide new features, performance improvements, and bug fixes, and those fixes often remedy security vulnerabilities to protect you from potential threats.
 All of these are important, and it’s a good idea to keep your software updated.
 (In most cases, at least.)
 Here’s how.

 Getting software updates on iOS